 Talbot tells his story to Edelman and Miss Morell.
 Edelman says that lycanthropy is merely a delusion, but then Talbot begins to transform.
 In Viseria, the moon is full three weeks per month, approximately.
 Talbot goes berserk but can't escape the cell, so passes out.
 He's consigned to the doctor's care.

 The doctor diagnoses Talbot.
 It's special.
-Pressure on Talbot's brain, together with the fact that he believes that he is a werewolf is the cause of his illness.
-He explains: "During the period in which your reasoning processes give way to self-hypnosis the glands that govern your metabolism get out of control--like a steam engine without a balance wheel.
+Pressure on Talbot's brain, together with the fact that Talbot believes that he is a werewolf causes his transformations.
+Edelman explains: "During the period in which your reasoning processes give way to self-hypnosis the glands that govern your metabolism get out of control--like a steam engine without a balance wheel.
 When this happens the glands generate an abnormal supply of certain hormones—in your case, those which bring about the physical transformation which you experience."

 Edelman: Visaria's equivalent of Dr Nick?